Dr-Lab1/Labyrinthe-Payment/README.md

 The processing of information coming from the aggregator will depend on the result of the function.
 You can either save to the database, or perform calculations,...

 ### Flexpay card

+In this section, we focus on banking transactions.
+It will cover much more about checking and checking results.

 #### Flexpay check card results

 ### Flexpay check transaction card
 ### Flexpay merchant pay out